MightyOrm/Mighty/README.md

 Mighty is no longer delivered as two or three (large) drop in code files.
 Unless you specifically want to modify the Mighty codebase, you no longer need to download any files out of this repository, just import the [MightyORM](https://www.nuget.org/packages?q=MightyORM) NuGet library into your project.
 It is currently a prerelease package, so remember to tick 'Include prerelease' in order to be able to find it in searches of NuGet.

 Then, if you were previously using Massive, to get started you must change `using Massive` to `using Mighty` and `DynamicModel` to `MightyORM`.
 After that, the vast majority of code which used to run against Massive will just start working against Mighty instead.
-Also, for now, if you are looking at the Massive code samples whilst I get on with finishing that part of this document(!), then the above should also be the only change you need to make, to get the vast majority of those working.
+Also, for now, if you are looking at the Massive code samples whilst I get on with finishing that part of this document(!), then the above will also be the only changes you need to make, to get the vast majority of that code working.

 ### .NET Core

-If you are using .NET Core you must now pass in a connection string, where you would have previously passed in a connection string name (if using Massive). .NET Core doesn't have any default config file support, and as such there no standard meaning for a connection string *name* in .NET Core, unlike in .NET.
+If you are switching to .NET Core, then you must now pass in a connection string where you would have previously passed in a connection string *name* to Massive.
+This is because .NET Core doesn't have any default config file support and so there no standard meaning for a connection string *name* in .NET Core, unlike in .NET.

-When *not* on .NET Core, both syntaxes are supported: Mighty works out for itself which have passed in (by seeing if it is the name of any connection string in the config files, and if not then by trying to parse it as a connection string).
-Both syntaxes are perfectly useful (when not on .NET Core) and it means that old Massive code will just keep working.
+When *not* on .NET Core, both these syntaxes are supported, Mighty works out for itself which one was passed in: it can make a quick test to see if what you have passed in is indeed a connection string name, according to .NET's config file support, and if it's not then Mighty will try to parse what you've sent in as a connection string.
+Both syntaxes are perfectly useful (when not on .NET Core) and having both also means that old Massive code will just keep working.

-NB When you pass in a connection string (as opposed to a connection string name) (as you now MUST, on .NET Core) this additionally needs some new way of specifying which database provider you mean to use (that's specified separately to the connection string in the config file, when you pass in a connection string name).
-To do this, add the non-standard `ProviderName=...` to the connection string.
-E.g.
+NB When you pass in a connection string (as opposed to a connection string name) (as you MUST, on .NET Core) this needs some new way of specifying which database provider you want to use (the provider is specified next to the connection string, for each named connection string in .NET config files).
+To do so, simply add the non-standard `ProviderName=...` to your original connection string:

 ```csharp
 string someConnectionString = "param1=abc;param2=dec;param3=fgh";